Siroopfles/NovaPort/README.md

 - **Role:** Head of system design, project knowledge structure, and architectural strategy.
 - **Responsibilities:**
   - Defines and maintains the overall system architecture.
-  - Manages the `.nova/workflows/` directory (all subdirectories) and ensures workflows are documented in ConPort (`DefinedWorkflows`).
+  - Manages the `.nova/workflows/` directory (all subdirectories) and ensures workflows are documented in the database (`DefinedWorkflows`).
-  - Ensures ConPort integrity, schema, and standards, including the setup and management of `ProjectConfig:ActiveConfig` and `NovaSystemConfig:ActiveSettings`.
+  - Ensures database integrity, schema, and standards, including the setup and management of `ProjectConfig:ActiveConfig` and `NovaSystemConfig:ActiveSettings`.
-  - Oversees impact analyses and ConPort health checks (often via its own workflows like `WF_ARCH_IMPACT_ANALYSIS_001_v1.md`).
+  - Oversees impact analyses and database health checks (often via its own workflows like `WF_ARCH_IMPACT_ANALYSIS_001_v1.md`).
-  - Ensures its team logs architectural `Decisions`, `SystemArchitecture`, `APIEndpoints`, `DBMigrations`, `ImpactAnalyses`, `RiskAssessment`, etc., in ConPort.
+  - Ensures its team logs architectural `Decisions`, `SystemArchitecture`, `APIEndpoints`, `DBMigrations`, `ImpactAnalyses`, `RiskAssessment`, etc., in the database.
-- **Specialists:** Nova-SpecializedSystemDesigner, Nova-SpecializedConPortSteward, Nova-SpecializedWorkflowManager.
+- **Specialists:** Nova-SpecializedSystemDesigner, Nova-SpecializedNovaPortSteward, Nova-SpecializedWorkflowManager.

 #### Nova-LeadDeveloper